LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_FTP_RESPONSE_TIMEOUT()

    Used with `curl->set`.
-This option takes an integer value that specifies the number of seconds to wait for the server to respond to a command before considering the session hung.
+This option takes an integer value specifying the number of seconds to wait for the server to respond to a command before considering the session hung.